 Cystitis in cats is a painful inflammation of the bladder.
-The cause of that inflammation can vary, but causes include bacterial infection such as a UTI, bladder stones, or even tumors in the bladder.
-How you treat your cat's cystitis depends on the cause.
+The cause of that inflammation can vary, but causes include bacterial infection such as a UTI, bladder stones, tumors in the bladder, or even feline idiopathic cystitis (FIC).
+Urinary obstruction is a potential complication of cystitis that requires immediate attention.
+How you treat your cat’s cystitis depends on the cause.

 - Trusted for lasting longer than any other antibiotic of its class